silentorb/marloth-story/docs/general/general.md

 * Personal contests encourage pride and insecurity.
 * Personal contests naturally boil down to viewing characters as single values.
 When a 5 and a 7 fight each other, the 7 always wins.
 * A narrative can have deep, significant personal contests that don't encourage pride and insecurity, but it requires that the entire narrative is built around having deep personal contests tied to larger ideological struggles.
-The Naruto series is king of this.
   * Marloth will never be built around personal contests to adequately support meaningful, healthy personal contests.

 ### Society vs. Adventure